 Bridges are preferable to removable features, like partial dentures, because they last longer and offer a fixed solution for your needs.

 How are Crowns and Bridges Linked?

 One of the most common ways to apply bridges is by holding them in place on both sides with dental crowns applied to natural teeth.
-While there are other options for supporting bridges, such as dental implants and bonding the framework to the back of your teeth, crowns remain the most popular option among dental patients.
+There are other options for supporting bridges, such as dental implants and bonding the framework to the back of your teeth.
+However, crowns remain the most popular option among dental patients.

 While crowns are used in many situations and circumstances, they are widely used in association with bridges, which link crowns and bridges together in many’s minds.